-Can dogs see what’s on the TV?
+Can Dogs See the TV?

-According to petMD, dogs who react excitedly – barking, lunging, and standing up to get closer to the TV – may be reacting to more than the image.
+According to PetMD, dogs who react excitedly – barking, lunging, and standing up to get closer to the TV – may be reacting to more than the image.
 Motion on the TV is stimulating.
 Dogs are hard-wired to chase things that move and are better at detecting motion than humans.
 Thus, an animal on the screen may warrant chasing.
 Some experts also suggest that the dog is reacting to the sounds on the TV and not the picture; dogs have a much keener sense of hearing than humans do.

 “Most of us have witnessed our dog glance at the TV from time to time and have our suspicions about how much they can see.
 However, it’s difficult to test their vision and truly know what they perceive.
 Our knowledge of the canine eye helps us, but doesn’t give us the full picture,” explained Dr. Una Stone, DVM, at Wake Veterinary Hospital & Urgent Care in Knightdale, North Carolina.

-In contrast, humans would need the TV to refresh at approximately 50 Hz in order for it to appear to flicker.
+In contrast, humans would need the TV to refresh at approximately 50 Hz for it to appear to flicker.
 To see a fluid picture, The Bark states that a dog would need the TV to refresh at greater than 75 Hz.
 Some newer HDTVs operate at a higher Hz rate (120 or faster) and those images are likely more dog-viewing friendly.
-Perhaps you should get a better TV if you want to watch TV with your pup?
+Perhaps you should get a better TV if you want your pup to watch with you.

-Can your dog FaceTime?
+Can Your Dog FaceTime?

 According to National Geographic, smaller screens, such as a phone or tablet, make it much harder for your dog to recognize your image.
 If you’re video chatting on a large screen, dogs tend to respond more to the larger image of you.
-Some dogs do still respond to smaller screens and some dogs don’t respond no matter what size the screen is!
-As we learned above regarding TV viewing, some dogs are more engaged by visual stimuli than others.
+Some dogs do still respond to smaller screens, and some dogs don’t respond no matter what size the screen is!
+As we’ve learned above regarding TV viewing, some dogs are more engaged by visual stimuli than others.

 Some companies have developed a device to let you video chat with your dog and then dispense a treat from the same device.
 Your dog is likely just trotting over to the device when a noise occurs because a treat has been delivered after that noise in the past during a prior “call.”
 Your dog doesn’t know it’s a “live conversation.”
-Your dog wants the treat and you want to see your dog, so perhaps it’s win-win after all!
+Your dog wants the treat, and you want to see your dog, so perhaps it’s a win-win after all!